 Aircraft Corrosion Protection, III

 Aluminum corrodes almost immediately forming an oxide layer that will protect it from further corrosion.
-For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes if not handled properly.
+For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes if not handled or pretreated properly.

 There are a number of ways one can protect an aircraft against corrosion: painting, waxing, zinc-chromate priming, thin layer of pure aluminum (Alclad), anodizing and coating with a liquid protective solution.